 Geography, history and concepts: a student's guide.
 Holt-Jensen, Arlid.
 G70 .H613 1999

 Integrating Stakeholders and Users into the Geography Discipline's Research Process.
 Publication from the USGS.
 To sum up: remember who you are writing with, for and to.

 Critically analyzing information sources.
 Resource from Cornell.

 The Geographical Association (UK).
 Publisher of Geography (G73 .A15).

 CataList: The Official Catalog of LISTSERV Lists.
 Sign up for one or more in your field.
 As for blogs, well, I don't know if such an authoritative list exists for them.
 Here is a google search for blog directory, Icerocket is another.
-Perhaps you've found a researcher in your field that has one, or a social networking presence.
+Perhaps you've found a researcher in your field that has one, or has a social networking presence: follow them.

 Sign up for publisher alerts through your favorite social networking program, from within a database or directly from the publisher.

 U.S. News and World Reports ranks the best colleges every year.
 NMU has electronic access in a variety of databases to this magazine, and U.S. News and World Reports provides a free sample of these rankings.